joelco721/joel-projects/README.md

-# Joel Cohen - Full-Stack Projects
+# Joel - Full-Stack Projects

 A small portfolio index for job applications.